 Drug and Alcohol Clearinghouse is Fully Operational and Mandatory Use is Now in Effect

-Last year, EPIC’s Vice President of Transportation & Logistics Risk Control Michael Nischan warned that it was likely the random drug testing rate would revert back to 50 percent from the 25 percent rate put in place four years ago.
-Unfortunately, that is precisely what has happened.
+In 2019, EPIC’s Vice President of Transportation & Logistics Risk Control Michael Nischan warned that it was likely the random drug testing rate would revert back to 50 percent from the 25 percent rate put in place four years earlier.
+Unfortunately, that is precisely what happened.

 - Starting January 6, 2020, motor carriers or designated service agents are required to query the Clearinghouse before hiring a CDL driver applicant, and annually for their existing driver workforce, to verify that drivers are not in violation of drug and alcohol prohibitions.

 - Employers are required to query the Clearinghouse for current and prospective employees’ drug and alcohol violations before permitting those employees to operate a CMV on public roads, as well as annually for each driver employed.

 - Once implemented, employers and their service agents must populate the Clearinghouse with their employees’ drug and alcohol violations under Part 382 and verification of a CDL driver’s completed steps in the return-to-duty process.
 A Clearinghouse account is needed to provide these data elements.

 - If a driver refuses to give permission to access his/her Clearinghouse record (limited/full query), he/she cannot perform a safety-sensitive function.
 This means no driving of CMV’s requiring a CDL.

 Users can visit clearinghouse.fmcsa.dot.gov/register to create a user account.
 Instructions can be downloaded to register as a:

 - Medical Review Officer (MRO)

 - Substance Abuse Professional (SAP)